 - Define enterprise goals

 - Create a code of culture, ethics, and behavior

-- Define alignment goals for management of IT
+- Define alignment goals for the management of IT

-- Determine lines of communication between internal and external stakeholder
+- Determine lines of communication between internal and external stakeholders.

 - Establish governance and management objectives

 - Set principles, policies, and procedures for management to follow

 - Engage in risk analysis over services, infrastructure, and applications

 - Review the current risk profile and controls